North America Electric Wheelchair Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Electric Wheelchair Market Analysis by Mordor Intelligence

-The North America electric wheelchair market is estimated to be at USD 1.55 billion in 2025 and is forecast to reach USD 2.34 billion by 2030, exhibiting an 8.66% CAGR during the forecast period (2025-2030).
+The North America electric wheelchair market was valued at USD 1.55 billion in 2025 and estimated to grow from USD 1.68 billion in 2026 to reach USD 2.47 billion by 2031, at a CAGR of 8.12% during the forecast period (2026-2031).
 Demographic ageing, policy-driven reimbursement advances, and battery innovation combine to keep demand strong.
 Rear-wheel drive chairs dominate usage, e-commerce expands faster than any other sales route, and lithium-ion technology retains a decisive cost-performance edge.
 Private-equity-led consolidation reshapes competitive behavior, while safety recalls and servicing shortfalls temper momentum across rural areas and lower-income groups.
 The electric wheelchair market now sits at the intersection of home-care decentralization, digital retail, and lightweight energy storage, allowing suppliers that master all three forces to secure durable advantages.

 Key Report Takeaways